Switzerland

 ___________________________________________________________________________

-Candidates are responsible for arranging their own affiliations with a host professor who is willing to supervise their research at one of the 12 public Swiss universities.
+Candidates are responsible for arranging their own affiliations with a host professor who is willing to supervise their research at one of the Swiss public universities, Federal Institutes of Technology, University of Applied Sciences, or Schools of Music and Arts.
 Applicants must include a letter of affiliation with their application.
+No fieldwork proposals are permitted for the 12 month research fellowship.
+Fieldwork projects are possible for the doctoral scholarships but are only permitted for 6 months of the total scholarship length.

-In general, a bachelor's degree is sufficient for conducting research at Swiss universities, with two exceptions: research candidates applying to ETH Zurich or the University of Basel must have completed a master's degree.
-Bachelor's and/or master's degrees must be conferred by June 30, 2024.
+A masters is required for Research/PhD award applicants.
+The master’s degrees must be conferred by June 30, 2025.
 Applicants may only apply to one Swiss public university in their grant application.
 Additional information on Swiss public universities may be found at http://www.swissuniversities.ch/en/.

 Affiliation Fees/Tuition